DrCopyPaste/RecNForget/README.md

 - clean up registry and user app data on uninstall

 # Nice to haves in future releases
-- suppress not allowed characters for filenames
-- allow disabling some hotkeys explicitly (decreasing the amount of hotkeys, the listener has to listen to)
+- allow hotkeys for other actions (like changing output file or replaying last recorded audio)
 - include how-to-build-file (maybe batch with msbuild)
 - icons for buttons
 - RecNForget can self-update (possibly querying github's releases page)